THE MISSION TO RETURN PURPLE HEART MEDALS TO THEIR RIGHTFUL OWNERS

 • David Gorski, submitted to the Illinois State Treasurer’s Office Oct.
 30, 2003.
 David lived in Darien and banked with Hinsbrook Bank & Trust.
 Contents suggesting a relationship with WWII also were present, although it is difficult to determine if that is when the Purple Heart was earned.

-• John Ustasewski, submitted to the Illinois State Treasurer’s Office in 2010.
+• John Ustaszewski, submitted to the Illinois State Treasurer’s Office in 2010.
 In addition to the Purple Heart, there also is a Bronze Star and a World War II campaign ribbon.
 John lived in Chicago and banked at TCF National Bank in Chicago.

 • Michelle Steward or Patricia VanHasselaere, submitted to the Illinois State Treasurer’s Office, Oct.
 31, 2018.
 It is believed they lived in Round Lake.
 A will for Patricia also was in the safe deposit box.